Meet Liz, Managing Director, IQPC Singapore

-ES: I know in the past the Singapore team has always been committed to giving back and helping the community.
+I know in the past the Singapore team has always been committed to giving back and helping the community.
 Last year they worked closely with the Assisi Hospice and with several Cambodian Children’s Charities.
-Why do you think these outreach programs are important and what’s in store for next year?
+Why do you think these outreach programs are important ?

 And of course all the comprehensive training and development programs I mentioned earlier are available to all our local and foreign talent.

-ES: So finally what advise would you give to talent who are thinking about IQPC as a prospective employer?
+So finally what advice would you give to talent who are thinking about IQPC as a prospective employer?